 Is it safe to drive?

 Even though newer Mercedes-Benz cars have electric power steering, they have a mechanical link to the steering rack.

-It is safe to drive only if you feel you have enough strength to manually turn the steering wheel.
+It is safe to drive only if you have enough strength to turn the steering wheel manually.

 Without the help of the steering motor, the steering wheel will be tough to turn.